-Loyalty in Retail: 10 Things You Need To Know
+Loyalty in Retail: 10 Things You Need To Know in 2023

 Retail loyalty programs are a thing of their own.
 Customer loyalty programs in retail usually operate on a large scale with hundreds of members across different touchpoints.
 Unsurprisingly, such a scale requires time, money, and a fair share of loyalty automation.
 Both employees and customers must be ensured that the loyalty program will work quickly and efficiently if it is to succeed.